immersive-web/webxr-ar-module/explainer.md

       });
 }
 ```

+Only one immersive session per XR hardware device is allowed at a time across the entire UA.
+Any non-immersive sessions are suspended when an immersive session is active.
+Non-immersive sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.

 Once the session has started, some setup must be done to prepare for rendering.
 - A `XRFrameOfReference` must be created to define the coordinate system in which the `XRDevicePose` objects will be defined.
 See the Advanced Functionality section for more details about frames of reference.
 - The depth range of the session should be set to something appropriate for the application.
 This range will be used in the construction of the projection matrices provided by `XRFrame`.